adle29/SwiftyStrings/README.md

 ## Contribution

 Please feel free to contribute to the project.
-Goals is to convert as many useful php string functions to ease the complexity of Swift string manipulaiton API.
+The goal is to convert as many useful php string methods into Swift methods in order to ease the complexity of the Swift string manipulaiton API.

 ## Installation